-Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 Uses eye contact inconsistently.
-D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Delivery Style: Verbal Effectiveness Conveys passionate interest for the topic.
+Uses fairly consistent eye contact.
+Uses eye contact inconsistently.
+Uses poor to no eye contact.
+Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Delivery Style: Verbal Effectiveness Conveys passionate interest for the topic.
 Speaks naturally at a moderate rate with correct pronunciation, enunciation and volume.
 Uses few unnecessary pauses "ums".
 Makes no obvious grammatical errors.
 Uses cue cards or other supports effectively and does not read the presentation.
 Uses rich, precise, and varied vocabulary.
 Well-rehearsed and prepared.
 Conveys enthusiasm for the topic.
 Most of the time speaks clearly at a moderate rate with correct pronunciation, enunciation and volume.
 Uses few unnecessary pauses "ums".
 Makes few grammatical errors.
 Most of the time uses cue cards or other supports appropriately, without reading the presentation.
 Uses well-chosen and varied vocabulary.
 Demonstrates minimal enthusiasm for the topic.
 Speaks with some lack of clarity in pronunciation and enunciation with varying volume and rate of speech.
 Uses too many unnecessary pauses ("ums"), distracting from the presentation.
 Makes some grammatical errors.
 Tends to not use cue cards effectively and mostly relies on reading the presentation.
 Uses ineffective vocabulary.
 No enthusiasm is conveyed for the topic Speech is unclear with poor enunciation and incorrect pronunciation.
 Volume and rate of speech are often inappropriate, making comprehension difficult.
 Uses too many unnecessary pauses "ums", making comprehension difficult.
 Makes frequent grammatical errors.
 Reads presentation.
 Uses inappropriate or simplistic vocabulary.